Amazing Reasons To Drink Aloe Vera Juice

 Yes, aloe juice and the plant’s pulp help sooth a sunburn, but aloe vera juice can do SO much more!
 Like so many things, we often think of a ‘remedy’ only in hindsight, and miss out on the preventative benefits.
 That’s the case with aloe!

-Interestingly, research indicates that sunscreen prevents your body from producing optimal level of Vitamin D when you’re in the sun.
-However, aloe vera gel has been reported to have a protective effect against radiation damage to the skin, while allowing your body to produce Vitamin D!
+Interestingly, research indicates that traditional, store-bought sunscreen prevents your body from producing optimal level of vitamin D when you’re in the sun.
+However, aloe vera gel has been reported to have a protective effect against radiation damage to the skin, while allowing your body to produce vitamin D. Ain’t nature grand!?!

 So, how does aloe do this?
-For those of us who are into the science, aloe vera contains someting called glucomannan, a mannose-rich polysaccharide.
+For those of us who are into the science (bear with me here), aloe vera contains something called glucomannan, a mannose-rich polysaccharide.
 It also has gibberellin, which is a growth hormone.
-These two substances interact with growth factor receptors on the skin (specifically the skin’s fibroblast), which significantly increases collagen production when you put it on AND after you drink it!
+These two substances interact with growth factor receptors on the skin (specifically the skin’s fibroblast) which significantly increases collagen production when you put it on AND after you drink it!

 . . . and wound recovery